Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 Genres like Hip-hop need tight kicks while in Rock you can play with both soft and hard kicks.

-Whatever you choose, analyze it with a spectrum analyzer and if it’s around the low range.
+Whatever you choose, analyze it with a spectrum analyzer, and if it’s around the low range.
 Cut the upper frequencies if required.

-4. Use Saturation in a right way
+4. Use Saturation in the Right Way

 Saturation plugins are in trend these days.
 These plugins manipulate the dynamics and frequency spectrum of the song and add an analog feel to it.